skip to main content skip to search skip to footer skip to accessibility statement

 • Southampton has slightly more men than women living in the city:

-• Nationally 11.9% of men used a drug in the last 12 months compared to 6.9% of women
+• 11.6% of men used a drug in the last 12 months compared to 7.3% of women in England

 • Southampton is a young city:

-• Nationally, 1 in 5, 16 to 24 year olds have taken a drug in the last year (also more likely to be frequent drug users e.g. taking any drug more than once a month, this is not a proxy measure for drug dependence)
+• In England, 1 in 6 (17.6%) 16 to 24 year olds have taken a drug within the last year.
+This age group are also more likely to be frequent drug users (defined as taking any drug more than once a month) at 4.7%, double the rate when compared to people ages 16 to 59 years.
+Frequent drug use is not a proxy measure for drug dependence

-• Southampton has a higher proportion of private renters compared to England:
+• Southampton has a higher proportion of private renters than observed across England:

 • Private renters are more likely to have used drugs in the last year

-• Over 45% of Southampton’s population live in neighbourhoods within the 30% most deprived nationally, which is largely linked with low income:
+• Over 45% of Southampton’s population live in neighbourhoods within the 30% most deprived areas in England:

 More information can be found is the drugs dashboard below and in the resources section.